Naked Put - Explained

 Using Naked Puts

-A naked put as an options strategy entails a lot of technicalities, hence, it is only practised by options investors who have lots of experience.
+A naked put as an options strategy entails a lot of technicalities, hence, it is only practiced by options investors who have lots of experience.
 Not just any investor can write or sell put options using the naked put strategy, otherwise, it would amount to a significant loss.
-Usually, investors that use the nake put strategy do so with the hope that the price of that underlying security rises a little above the strike price or stays at the level of the strike price at expiration.
+Usually, investors that use the naked put strategy do so with the hope that the price of that underlying security rises a little above the strike price or stays at the level of the strike price at expiration.
 When this happens, earning premium is guaranteed.
 The premium earned helps investors recover losses on the stock.
 However, significant losses are associated with naked puts.